SINoALFON/hybrid-identity-lab/BUILD-LOG.md

 Fixed both the affected account and the script.
 The lesson is that a one-time remediation against existing objects is incomplete if the process that creates new ones still produces the old state.

+**Computer settings do not apply to user OUs.**
+A GPO linked to an OU containing users cannot deliver Computer Configuration settings.
+Diagnosed conceptually before deployment; would have surfaced as a policy showing "not applied" in Group Policy Results.
+The fix is either a user-scoped equivalent setting or loopback processing against an OU of computers.

+**Multi-homed domain controller registers both interfaces in DNS.**
+After adding the external adapter for Entra Connect, the DC registered both 10.10.10.10 and its DHCP address from the home network.
+Clients resolving the domain receive both, and may attempt the unreachable one.
+Retries mask it, but the correct fix is disabling DNS registration on the external adapter and clearing the stale record.
+This is why multi-homed DCs are discouraged.

+**Hyper-V enhanced session mode blocks standard domain users.**
+Enhanced session connects over RDP, which requires membership in Remote Desktop Users.
+Ordinary domain users are denied.
+Adding a department group to the domain-level Remote Desktop Users group does not help — that group governs domain controller access, not member workstations.
+The correct scoping is domain group nested into the workstation's local group.
+Worked around by disabling enhanced session, and the department-wide RDP grant was reverted rather than left in place.

+**Windows 11 out-of-box experience forces a Microsoft account.**
+With no internet available, setup stalls rather than offering a local account.
+Shift+F10 to a command prompt and OOBE\BYPASSNRO returns setup to a state where "I don't have internet" is offered.